Glen:I guess those people don't wake up to tell what happens.

 Fingore: Freddy performs this on himself to show off to Tina.

 Gainax Ending: Was the whole movie a dream?
 Did Nancy ever escape into the real world?
 Was that part a dream?
 Is her mother dreaming?
+Was it just a regular nightmare, not generated by Freddy?

 Since Nancy shows up in Nightmare 3, and specifically says something about her friends being killed, this should technically resolve the situation.
 Should.
 Watch the ending of the original Nightmare while knowing that Nancy survives, and it's still a WTF-y Gainax Ending.